 Medical Editor: John P. Cunha, DO, FACOEP

 Novoeight, Antihemophilic Factor (Recombinant) is a recombinant (r) analogue of human coagulation factor VIII (FVIII) used in patients with hemophilia A (congenital factor VIII deficiency or classic hemophilia) for control and prevention of bleeding episodes, perioperative management, and to prevent or reduce the frequency of bleeding episodes.
-It is not indicated for the treatment of von Willebrand disease.
-Common side effects include injection site reactions, increased hepatic enzymes, and fever.
+Novoeight is not indicated for the treatment of von Willebrand disease.
+Common side effects of Novoeight include:

 Dosage and duration of treatment with Novoeight depends on the severity of the factor VIII deficiency, on the location and extent of bleeding, and the patient's clinical condition.
 Novoeight may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Novoeight should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.